mfornos/awesome-microservices/README.md

 ### Rust

+- [Actix](https://actix.rs/) - Powerful, pragmatic, and extremely fast web framework for Rust.
-- [Are we web yet?](http://www.arewewebyet.org/) - A summary of the current state of web programming in Rust.
+- [Are we web yet?](https://www.arewewebyet.org/) - A summary of the current state of web programming in Rust.
 - [Tarpc](https://github.com/google/tarpc) - RPC framework for Rust with a focus on ease of use.

 ## Frontend / UI